About The CSP Annual Call

 - Fluorescence activated cell sorting for targeted metagenomics and single-cell genomics

-- DNA/gene synthesis linked to sequence data generation, including codon optimization, refactoring, and assembly of biosynthetic pathways into appropriate vector systems for expression in heterologous hosts.
+- DNA/gene synthesis linked to sequence data generation, including codon optimization, refactoring, and assembly of biosynthetic pathways into appropriate vector systems for expression in heterologous hosts, and generation of whole-genome CRISPR-based libraries.
 (Use of this capability is encouraged, but synthesis-only projects should be directed to the call for stand-alone DNA synthesis proposals)

 - Analysis pipelines for the datasets above

 The DOE JGI also has limited capacity for the following developing capabilities, when tightly linked to sequencing or DNA synthesis:

 - Chromatin analysis including mapping of histone modifications by Chromatin Immunoprecipitation (ChIP-seq), and open chromatin by Assay for Transposase-Accessible Chromatin (ATAC-seq).

 - In vitro transcription factor binding site mapping by DNA affinity purification sequencing (DAP-seq).
 DNA/gene synthesis should also be requested for construction of affinity-tagged transcription factor clones used in the assay.